Carlosman1996/proxies_scraper/README.md

 5. Push your changes to your forked repository.
 6. Create a pull request to the main repository.

-Please make sure your code adheres to the project's coding standards and includes appropriate tests.
+Please make sure your code adheres to the project's coding standards and includes appropriate tests..